xyplex3/RedTeamCoin/README.md

 **Note:** With HTTPS, browsers will show a security warning for self-signed certificates.
 Click "Advanced" → "Proceed to localhost".
+**NOTE:** The web dashboard and gRPC server will run on all interfaces of the server and can be used in place of localhost.

 ### Running a Miner